 Hard copy documents:

-- Official Graduate Transcripts (School of Public Health only).
+3. Official Graduate Transcripts (Member School or Program of Public Health only).
 This will need to be in a sealed envelope issued by your school.

-To access the ASPH Online Application System, please click the "Application" button on the toolbar at the top of this screen.
+To access the ASPPH Online Application System, please click the "Application" button on the toolbar at the top of this screen.

 For more information: